antoinegaubil/AI-War-Game/README.md

 ### User Inputs

-1. Game Mode Selection:
+**Game Mode Selection:**

-Choose between "human vs human," "human vs AI," or "AI vs AI".
+Choose between "human vs human," "human vs AI," or "AI vs AI" to set the game mode.

-2. Alpha-Beta Pruning:
+**Alpha-Beta Pruning:**

-Toggle alpha-beta pruning on or off to influence the efficiency of the algorithm.
+Toggle alpha-beta pruning on or off to influence the efficiency of the algorithm and control computational resources.

-3. Maximum Search Time:
+**Maximum Search Time:**

-Set a time limit for the algorithm's exploration; control computational ressources.
+Set a time limit for the algorithm's exploration to manage computational resources effectively.

-4. Maximum Rounds per Game:
+**Maximum Rounds per Game:**

-Define the maximum number of rounds in a single game.
+Define the maximum number of rounds in a single game for better control over game duration.

-5. Depth of Search Tree:
+**Depth of Search Tree:**

-Adjust the depth of the search tree to determine the algorithm's exploration depth.
+Adjust the depth of the search tree to determine the algorithm's exploration depth, influencing decision complexity.